morimekta/providence/providence-config/src/site/markdown/index.md

 - The `include` section is a set of similarly included config files.
   Each file is given an `alias`.
 E.g. `include "other.cfg" as o` will make the 'o' reference point to the content of the "other.cfg" config.
-- the `message` is a providence message, and is declared with the qualified typename (package.Name), and the content, following this
+- The `message` is a providence message, and is declared with the qualified typename (package.Name), and the content, following this
   syntax: `TYPENAME (':' EXTEND)? '{' FIELD_VALUE* '}'`, where the
   `FIELD_VALUE` part follows the 'pretty' serializer syntax (using the '='